nutanix-japan/Consolidated_Storage_Bootcamp_Material/objects_deploy/objects_deploy.rst

 Walk Through the Object Store Deployment ........................................

+In this exercise you will walk through the steps of creating an Object Store.

+.. raw:: html

-In this exercise you will walk through the steps of creating an Object Store. **You will not actually deploy the Object Store, but you will be able to see the workflow and how simple it is for users to deploy an Object Store.**
+  <strong><font color="red">You will not actually deploy the Object Store, but you will be able to see the workflow and how simple it is for users to deploy an Object Store.</font></strong>

 .. note::